TrustedHearth

 The Chimney Safety Institute of America (CSIA) is a nonprofit organization founded in 1983 with a single mission: reducing chimney and venting hazards.
 CSIA does not sell chimney services or products.
 It develops and administers the credentialing programs that define professional competency in the chimney industry.

 CSIA is recognized by over 40 state and local jurisdictions that reference CSIA standards in their building codes or consumer protection guidelines.
-It is the closest thing the chimney industry has to a universal professional standard.
+It is one of the most widely recognized professional standards in the chimney industry.

 Certification Types